Beginners Guide to Peace - Losing the Way

 Attacks from Within

-One outcome of this Protestant zeal to use the state to enforce morality was the institution, after a very long campaign, of the prohibition of alcohol.
+One outcome of this Protestant zeal to use the State to enforce morality was the institution, after a very long campaign, of the prohibition of alcohol.
 Starting in 1920, the sale and manufacture of alcoholic beverages was prohibited in the United States.
 Contrary to expectations, Prohibition did not end the consumption of alcohol in the US but merely drove it underground.
-Among the unintended consequences was the growth of organized crime, the greater focus on less healthy distilled spirits which were easier to smuggle and conceal, and an increase in alcohol poisoning as the relative transparency of the free market was clouded by the consequential concealment of production oversight the occurs in a black market.
-The U.S. government itself had a hand in thousands of deaths as it ordered the introduction of poisonous methyl alcohol into industrial alcohol do deter human consumption.
-Unfortunately that alcohol often made its way into black market liquor.
+Among the unintended consequences was

 The Prohibition advocates of the late 19th century US were not above using nativist fears of the new immigrants coming into the country to press their cause.
 The new immigrants were primarily people from southern and eastern Europe that spoke different languages.
 There were also predominantly Roman Catholics and were less inclined to oppose the consumption of alcohol.
-The moralists attempted to tie crime, immigration and alcohol consumption into a package to push for prohibition.
-They also pushed for a Constitutional amendment to legalize the income tax in a deal with the State so that it would continue to have substantial revenues should alcohol, and the associated taxes, be abolished.
+The moralists attempted to tie crime, immigration and alcohol consumption into a package in their push for prohibition.
+They also pushed for

 Unintended Consequences Redux